 Unlike PeoplePerHour alternatives, the platform allows freelancers to work on-site.
 This means that clients can hire browse freelancers based on location and request them to come on-site for projects.

-Toptal helps companies find the top tier (3%) of world-class freelancers, including developers, designers, financial experts, and product managers.
-Freelancers undergo a rigorous screening process before being accepted onto the site, but the lucrative projects available make it worthwhile.
+Toptal connects companies with the top 3% of world-class freelancers, including developers, designers, financial experts, and product managers.
+Freelancers must pass a rigorous screening process to join the platform, ensuring only the most skilled professionals are accepted.
+While the application process is challenging, the platform offers highly lucrative projects and opportunities to work with leading global companies, making the effort worthwhile.

-Beyond this, Toptal also leverages its network for social good.
-Their TopVolunteer program connects freelancers to global NGOs and charities in need of workers with relevant expertise, allowing freelancers to grow and give back to their communities.
+Toptal also goes beyond traditional freelancing by leveraging its network for social good.
+Through the TopVolunteer program, freelancers can connect with global NGOs and charities in need of expertise, offering opportunities to grow professionally while making a meaningful impact.

 Many clients like using Guru because it constantly reviews freelancers by publishing their feedback scores.
 From a freelancer point of view, Guru’s intuitive and user-friendly layout ensures that you can start applying for work without spending time learning how to use the platform.